hbonnavaud/sciborg/Readme.md

    The command will have a simple structure:
    - `rlf init <project_name>`: create a repository named `<project_name>` with the basic structure of this repository.
-   - `rlf use <component>`: search for the given component (could be an agent, an environment, en experiment folder) and download it with all used classes. \
+   - `rlf use <component>`: search for the given component (could be an agent, an environment, en experiment folder) on the main branch, and download it with all used classes. \
       Ex: `rlf use DQN` download classes "DQN", "ValueBasedAgent", and "Agent", and put them in the agent folder.
    - `rlf update <component>` update a component if it has been modified on the git's main branch.
  - Add a basic RL minimal example on cartpole (similar to the one in goal-conditioned RL).